loomkoom/get-vods-clips/README.md

 <br>
 **download_all_files.cmd** downloads all links in the text file generated from get_all_vods_and_clips.cmd if you provide the name of the file in output/files/data

-**get_clips.cmd** returns a list with all clips from a specific vod-id
+**get_clips.cmd** returns a list with all clips from a specific broadcast-id

 **get_vod.cmd** gets the vod from the channel name,timestamp and vod-id if it's still available.
 If the vod is muted it also writes a muted version in output/files/playlists

 **get_muted_vod.cmd** writes a muted vod file in output/files/playlists if you input a url and filename

-**get_stream_data.cmd** returns a list with all stream data in certain time period from channel name and date range with each stream as (timestamp, vod_id, minutes, title)
+**get_stream_data.cmd** returns a list with all stream data in certain time period from channel name and date range with each stream as (timestamp, broadcast-id, minutes, title)

 **test_vods.cmd** test all the vod links (with vlc) in the specified input file in /output/data and writes all succesful links to output file